-This page will be updated as we add features, enhancements, and fixes to Google Vault.March 7, 2019: Support for Gmail confidential mode messages and Jamboard
+This page is updated as we add features, enhancements, and fixes to Google Vault.January 15, 2020: Protection for Google Chat and classic Hangouts messages

 Gmail confidential mode

 Gmail confidential mode lets users restrict recipients' access to sensitive email content.
-This feature is available to all personal Gmail accounts and to G Suite domains that have enabled the feature.
+This feature is available to G Suite organizations that enable the feature and personal Gmail accounts.

 When a user sends a confidential message, Gmail replaces the message body and attachments with a link.
-Only the subject and body containing the link are sent via SMTP.
-Learn more about how to send messages with Gmail confidential mode.
+Only the subject and link are sent using SMTP.

 Confidential mode messages sent by users in your domain